scionproto/scion/doc/dev/run.rst

 This will generate the following files in the gen directory:

 1. A seed emulation file called ``scion-seed.py``.
-This file contains the seed emulation
+This file contains the seed emulation.

 2. A seed emulation dump file called ``scion-seed.bin``.
    This is a binary dump of the seed emulation.